WHY USE IDD Therapy?

 A doctor programs the pump to release a prescribed amount of medication.

 Both the amount and timing can be adjusted by your doctor as your needs change.
+For treatment of pain, the pump delivers morphine or ziconotide.

 The SynchroMed™ II is an advanced drug delivery system which has a range of features aimed at controlling your pain1,2